A Course on the Introduction to Quantum Software Engineering: Experience Report: Lecture-by-Lecture Preparation

-\header{Lecture 6: PQC.} No formal preparatory materials were assigned.
+No formal preparatory materials were assigned.
 Instead, this lecture was assembled as a curated compilation of standards documents, research papers, and practitioner-oriented resources cited below.
-It introduced the impact of quantum computing on symmetric and asymmetric cryptography~\smcite{zhang2021quantum}, lattice-based cryptographic schemes~\smcite{bos2018crystals,ducas2018crystals}, and ongoing standardization efforts~\smcite{nist-fips-203,nist-fips-204,nist-fips-205}.
-It also addressed migration timelines~\smcite{nist-ir-8547} and software-engineering challenges associated with cryptographic transitions~\smcite{zhang2023making}.
+It introduced the impact of quantum computing on symmetric and asymmetric cryptography~\smcite{zhang2021quantum}, lattice-based cryptographic schemes~\smcite{bos2018crystals,ducas2018crystals}, and standardization efforts~\smcite{nist-fips-203,nist-fips-204,nist-fips-205}.
+It also addressed migration timelines~\smcite{nist-ir-8547} and SE challenges associated with cryptographic transitions~\smcite{zhang2023making}.